sking-dev/terraform-certification/6-terraform-workflow-core/README.md

 This command can be rerun safely at any time BUT it only **needs** to be run again in the following scenarios.

-- A new module / provider / provisioner is added
+- A **new instance is added** of any of the following
+  - Module
+  - Provider
+  - Provisioner
-- The required version for a module / provider / provisioner is updated
+- The **required version is updated** for any of the following
+  - Module
+  - Provider
+  - Provisioner
-- The configured backend is changed
+- The **configured backend is changed**

 ### Arguments for terraform init